rust-lang/rfcs/text/0000-msrv-resolver.md

 incompatible versions when resolving versions.
 Dependencies without `package.rust-version` will be treated as compatible.

-This can be overridden with `--ignore-rust-version`.
+This can be overridden with `--ignore-rust-version` and config's `build.rust-version`.

 Implications
 - If you use do `cargo update --precise <msrv-incompatible-ver>`, it will work